The Girl in the Denim Jacket

 (postpositions) after them?
 For example: bring in, bring out, bring up,

-etc. Your pupils will not know the meanings of a lot of
+etc. Your pupils will not know the meanings of

 these words.
 A vocabulary search based on one or two root verbs could